Imad Baba

-Imad Baba (born March 15, 1974) is a former American soccer midfielder.
+Imad Baba (born March 15, 1974) is an American former professional soccer player who played as a midfielder.
 He spent seven years in Major League Soccer (MLS) with the New England Revolution and Colorado Rapids.
 He was also a member of the American squads at the 1989 U-16 World Championships, 1993 U-20 World Cup and the 1996 Summer Olympics.
 Baba earned one cap with the senior United States national team.

 Club career

 Early career

 Baba's father moved to Texas from Palestine.
 Baba was born and raised in Texas.
 In 1990, he was given a trial at Manchester United, but failed to impress.
 He was the 1992 Texas High School Player of the Year and a four-time Parade Magazine high school All-American, the only player to earn that honor four times.
 After high school, he attended the Clemson University where he played on the men's soccer team for three seasons from 1993 to 1995.
 A varsity starter as a freshman, Baba elected to skip his last season in order to turn professional.